What Size Watch Strap Do I Need?

 Break out your soft tape measure (or even download and print something from the internet).
 Take the measurement on the part of your wrist that you like to wear a watch, as it might be slightly different above or below the wrist bone.
 This number doesn't correspond exactly to strap lengths, and rather it provides a reference for general sizes.

-Got a skinny wrist like mine at 6.5 inches, or 17 centimeters?
+Got a skinny wrist around the six-inch mark?
 Go for the shorter option.
 Girthily wristed individuals will want a longer one.
-Strap makers will usually provide some insight about what size wrist their straps will easily fit — but you sometimes have to look carefully for this information.
+Strap makers will usually provide some insight about what size wrist their straps will easily fit — but sometimes you have to look carefully for this information.

 The exception: integrated designs